fxhash/fxhash-boilerplate/README.md

 document.body.classList.add($fx.context);

+// an example function to show how you handle lazy posting of
+// params to (fx)lens with the `$fx.params` function
 const makeParams = (ready) => {
   // params are always same but default was calc'd
   // or pick a reasons